openhab/org.openhab.ui.habmin/README.md

 HABmin version2 - ultimately targeted toward openHAB2.

+**BREAKING CHANGE:** I've now added ZWave support for the OpenHAB1 binding and therefore until there is a native OpenHAB2 ZWave binding, the OpenHAB1 ZWave binding must be installed for HABmin2 to work under OpenHAB2.

 An **OpenHAB2** bundle is now available with initial support for charting and some OH2 features such as listing the newly discovered devices.
 I hope to keep a single source base that supports as many OH1 and OH2 features as possible while OH2 is being developped.